 For someone who struggles with an addiction, staying sober can be hard even in the best of times.
 With the added stress and loneliness caused by the COVID-19 pandemic, it is even harder.
 Support groups can help with staying sober in times of stress.
 Please know that virtual groups are still meeting.

 Support groups are available in English and Spanish for those dealing with an addiction:

 Al-Anon Family Groups (other languages are available)

 - Gold Coast Area of Narcotics Anonymous (Ventura County)

 Dental Appointments During the COVID-19 Pandemic

 As a Medi‑Cal member, your benefits and your child’s benefits include dental coverage at little or no cost to you.
-During the COVID-19 pandemic, only emergency dental care is allowed.

 What is a dental emergency?

 - Bleeding that doesn’t stop.

 - Pain or swelling in or around your mouth.